kevinmatthes/libstring/CONTRIBUTING.md

 current block does not need to fit the alignment of a neighbouring one.

 These rules also hold for the declaration of functions in a header.

+### Identifiers

+Identifiers shall be chosen such that people who are not involved regarding the source code design might also understand the meaning and content of the symbols intuitively.

+Hungarian Notation and its variations **must not** be used.
+Instead, users are encouraged to give identifiers like `maximum` to a variable which holds the greatest value of an integer array, for instance.

+In case that symbols are exported, such as functions or constants, they all must carry the project's common prefix, specified by the `NAME` macro.
+Even internal functions shall be mangled by `NAME` since this benefits not only the continuity during the process of coding but also assures the case that this function might be exported, as well, in a future version of the project.